-GIFTS & GRATUITIES GUIDELINES
+GIFTS & GRATUITIES POLICY

 The Ohio Ethics Commission has consistently ruled that the acceptance of gifts and gratuities by public employees is improper.
+Read the report on this topic prepared by University legal counsel.

-For more information, visit the Ohio Ethics Commission's web site and the Office of University Company
+For more information, visit the Ohio Ethics Commission's web site.